Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Launch the CloudFormation templates using a stack policy with an explicit allow for all resources and an explicit deny of the protected resources with an action of Update.
 - [ ] Attach an IAM policy to the DevOps team role that prevents a CloudFormation stack from updating, with a condition based on the specific Amazon Resource Names (ARNs) of the protected resources.

-### A company’s financial department needs to view the cost details of each project in an AWS account A SysOps administrator must perform the initial configuration that is required to view cost for each project in Cost Explorer.
+### A company's financial department needs to view the cost details of each project in an AWS account A SysOps administrator must perform the initial configuration that is required to view cost for each project in Cost Explorer.
 Which solution will meet this requirement?

 - [x] Activate cost allocation tags Add a project tag to the appropriate resources.
 - [ ] Configure consolidated billing Create AWS Cost and Usage Reports.
 - [ ] Use AWS Budgets Create AWS Budgets reports.
 - [ ] Use cost categories to define custom groups that are based on AWS cost and usage dimensions.

-### A company is managing multiple AWS accounts in AWS Organizations The company is reviewing internal security of Its AWS environment The company’s security administrator has their own AWS account and wants to review the VPC configuration of developer AWS accounts.
+### A company is managing multiple AWS accounts in AWS Organizations The company is reviewing internal security of Its AWS environment The company's security administrator has their own AWS account and wants to review the VPC configuration of developer AWS accounts.
 Which solution will meet these requirements in the MOST secure manner?

 - [ ] Create an IAM policy in each developer account that has read-only access related to VPC resources Assign the policy to an IAM user Share the user credentials with the security administrator.
 - [ ] Create an IAM policy in each developer account that has administrator access to all Amazon EC2 actions, including VPC actions Assign the policy to an IAM user Share the user credentials with the security administrator.